Jmurch101/YoloDetection/README.md

 # YOLO Image Detection (Ultralytics)

-Simple command-line tool that runs object detection on an image or a folder of images using Ultralytics YOLOv8 and saves annotated results.
+Simple command-line tool that runs object detection on an image or a folder of images using Ultralytics YOLOv8, saves annotated results, and can export detections to CSV.
+Includes a lightweight Tkinter GUI.

 ## Quickstart